danielhoefling/WordGame/README.md

 ## Decisions made to solve certain aspects of the game

+- I wrote a word service to request new word pairs.
+- I used a controllable clock to control the limited time to tap an answer button.
-I used The Composable Architecture to solve problems such as state management, side effects, testing and data flow
+- I used The Composable Architecture framework to solve problems such as state management, side effects, testing and data flow

 ## Decisions made because of restricted time